LineageOS/android_device_xiaomi_lavender/README.md

-The Xiaomi Redmi Note 6 Pro (codenamed _"tulip"_) is a mid-range smartphone from Xiaomi announced in September 2018.
+The Xiaomi Redmi Note 6 Pro (codenamed _"lavender"_) is a mid-range smartphone from Xiaomi announced in September 2018.

 ## Device specifications